mherzog4/mherzog4/README.md

 <h1 align="center">Hi 👋, I'm Matt</h1>

-- 🤝 Currently working at Zealogics as a software engineer
+- 🤝 Joined the team at Zealogics as a software engineer in January 2023
 - 👨‍💻 Check out my portfolio page with live demos of my projects :point_right: <a href="https://mattherzog.me/docs/projects" target="_blank">here</a>

 - 📝 Subscribe to my newsletter where I deconstruct technical topics :point_right: